-The ever-growing so-called obesity epidemic in humans has been a very real concern for some years now, with health concerns like diabetes, cancer, depression and heart disease, and an undoubted effect on quality-of-life.
+The ever-growing so-called obesity epidemic in humans has been a very real concern for some years now, with health concerns like diabetes, cancer, depression and heart disease, and an undoubted effect on the quality of life.
 Sadly, the same is true of our dogs –the RSPCA now says it’s a serious welfare issue.
 Why is this – and what can we do about it?

 Why are dogs overweight?

 - Overweight owners: Overweight owners can have overweight pets for two reasons.
 If they tend not to exercise or to eat healthily, then they may not know how best to care for their dog to maintain fitness and an ideal weight; or they may be unable or unwilling to exercise the dog properly.